A man who concealed three loaded handguns and drugs with an estimated street value of £1million has been jailed.

-He pleaded guilty at the same court on Friday, 3 July to possession of a firearm, possession of a firearm when prohibited for life, possession with intent to supply a Class A drug (crack cocaine) and possession with intent to supply a Class A drug (heroin).
+He was found guilty at the same court on 13 November 2020 of three counts of possession of a prohibited weapon, possession with intent to supply Class A drugs (cocaine), possession with intent to supply Class B drugs (cannabis) and possession of criminal property, namely £5,000 in cash.